seedcase-project/.github/.github/PULL_REQUEST_TEMPLATE/pull-request-code.md

 - [ ] Tests accompany or reflect changes to the code
 - [ ] Tests ran and passed locally
 - [ ] Ran the linter and formatter
-- [ ] Build and pre-commit hooks have passed locally
 - [ ] Relevant documentation has been updated